ZipperSys/ZipperSys/README.md

 ## Hi there! 🖖😊

-My name is Owen, better known as Zipper, I'm a Software Engineer from Washington. 🇺🇲
+My name is Owen, better known as Zipper, I'm a Software Engineer from Washington in the United States. 🇺🇲

 I basically work on whatever I find cool and interesting.